philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 They're tricky.
 Basically they kind of need calculus.

-Sine and cosine don't actually because the addition formula (which are relatives of the )
+Sine and cosine don't actually because the addition formula (which are relatives of the summation formula for powers)

 Would it be good to define sine and cosine through the complex numbers?
 Maybe.